-The Huntington School District’s Special Education PTA is relentless while advocating for the student services and programs it cherishes.
-SEPTA also takes delight in recognizing administrators, teachers and teacher aides who have made significant contributions to the lives of the young people they work with.
+The Huntington School District’s Special Education PTA is indefatigable in advocating for the student services and programs it holds dear.
+SEPTA also takes thoroughly enjoys honoring those administrators, teachers and teacher aides who have made notable contributions to the lives of the young people they work with.

 The Huntington School District’s program of special education and student support services strives to meet the needs of every student.
 Placement in any special education program is determined by the Committee on Special Education (CSE) based on a student’s academic, social, management, physical needs, and determination of a disability.
 The CSE recommendations must be reviewed by the Board of Education prior to any action being taken.
 A plan for each student is outlined in an individual education program, commonly referred to as an IEP.